Hayley Mills: Personal life

-Mills's boyfriend since 1997 is actor/writer Firdous Bamji, who is 20 years her junior.
+Mills's partner since 1997 and as of 2023 is actor/writer Firdous Bamji, who is 20 years her junior.
+They met when touring playing the lead roles in The King and I.

 Health

 In April 2008, Mills was diagnosed with breast cancer.
-She had surgery and started, but quickly abandoned, chemotherapy after only three sessions because of the severity of the side-effects.
+She had surgery and started, but quickly abandoned, chemotherapy after only three sessions because of the severity of the side effects.
 She credits her survival to the alternative treatments she used.
 She told Good Housekeeping magazine in January 2012 that she had fully recovered.

 Memoir

 Mills published a memoir about her life and career, Forever Young: A Memoir, in September 2021.